Getting Started

 # Media Elements

-Images, video, and embedded content with responsive behavior.
+Images, video, and embedded content, responsive by default.

 # Responsive Images